 As a designer, my role in spatial planning goes beyond its creative aspects.
 I also consider how every element interacts with the space and how it impacts the people who use it.
 These considerations include:

 Functionality and Flow: One of the most important aspects of spatial planning is ensuring that the layout supports the intended function.
-A well-designed layout minimizes clutter and promotes a smooth transition between different areas.
+A well-designed layout minimises clutter and promotes a smooth transition between different areas.
 This can help reduce stress and boost productivity.

 Zoning and Balance: Creating zones within a space helps define specific areas for different activities.
 For example, a dining area adjacent to a living room can encourage social interactions, while a designated reading nook provides a quiet retreat.
 Achieving the right balance in these zones is essential.
 Overcrowding one area while leaving another too sparse can lead to discomfort and disrupt the overall harmony of the space.